 What I actually run instead

-I built Obsidian AI Labs because I lived through the version of this shopping list and got out the other side.
+I built Obsidian AI Labs because I lived through this shopping list.
+I got out the other side.
 I cut fourteen SaaS tools in one year.
 They got replaced with one AI stack on a server I control.
-The stack does the work of most of the categories in that grid.
-Specifically:
+The stack does the work of most of the groups in that grid.
+For real.

 Writing tools.
-The blog you are reading was drafted by an agent reading my voice notes, polished by another agent that knows my style from years of my sent emails, then read end to end by me.
+The blog you are reading was drafted by an agent reading my voice notes.
+It was polished by another agent that knows my style from years of my sent emails.
+Then it was read end to end by me.
 Nobody paid Copy.Ai or Jasper.
 The cost was a few cents of API calls.

 Meeting notes.
 I do not use Fireflies or Otter.
-My agent gets a Telegram voice message from me and runs it through Whisper.
+My agent gets a Telegram voice message from me.
+It runs it through Whisper.
 The transcript lands in my knowledge base.
 It is twenty cents.

 Image generation.
 The hero images on every blog post on this site are generated through one API.
 I do not subscribe to Midjourney or Adobe Firefly.
 The cost is a quarter per image.